Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/challenge.md

    -  Create new topic and name the topic as **sym-topic**.

+   - Setup trigger phrases and configure the workflow.

    - In the newly created topic, add a Generative Answers node and configure it to pull answers from the Knowledge Base.

-   - Add previously created AI Search resource as Knowledge base.
+   - Add previously created **AI Search** resource as Knowledge base.

    - Make sure the responses are retrived only from the selected **Knowledge Base**.

-   - Test the agent with some prompts.
+   - Test the agent with some prompts like:

+     - `I'm feeling chest pain and difficulty breathing, should I be worried about any particular disease?`

+     - `How does the severity of conditions like depression and anxiety compare with physical diseases such as pneumonia and tuberculosis?`

 <validation step="5425a04a-c3a5-4aef-8c8c-9bcf2df1ecbf" />